Top 5 This Week

 What is the Adirondack 46ers challenge and what are the best High Peaks hikes?

-The Adirondack 46ers — the organization of hikers who have climbed all 46 peaks above 4,000 feet in the Adirondacks — has been a defining outdoor challenge since 1937.
-The most popular day-hiking objectives include Wright Peak (3.8 miles, dramatic above-treeline summit views), Giant Mountain via the Roaring Brook Trail (5.8 miles round trip from Route 73), and the Algonquin-Iroquois traverse for the most sustained above-treeline ridge walking in the Adirondacks.
-Mount Marcy (5,343 feet, New York’s highest point) is approached via the 7.4-mile Van Hoevenberg Trail from Adirondak Loj.
-The ADK Mountain Club’s High Peaks Information Center provides trip planning, trail conditions, and backcountry camping permit information — interior wilderness permits are required during the peak summer period to manage ecological impacts from overcrowding.
+The Adirondack 46ers — hikers who have climbed all 46 peaks above 4,000 feet in the Adirondacks — have set the defining outdoor challenge since 1937.
+Top day-hiking objectives include Wright Peak (3.8 miles, dramatic above-treeline summit views), Giant Mountain via the Roaring Brook Trail (5.8 miles round trip from Route 73), and the Algonquin-Iroquois traverse, the longest sustained above-treeline ridge walk in the Adirondacks.
+Mount Marcy (5,343 feet, New York’s highest point) is reached by the 7.4-mile Van Hoevenberg Trail from Adirondak Loj.
+The ADK Mountain Club’s High Peaks Information Center handles trip planning, trail conditions, and backcountry camping permits — interior wilderness permits are required during the peak summer period to manage ecological impacts from overcrowding.

 What paddling does the Adirondack Park offer?

-The Adirondacks’ 3,000 lakes and 30,000 miles of rivers and streams provide a paddling environment available nowhere else in the eastern United States.
-The Fulton Chain of Lakes (42 miles, Old Forge to Raquette Lake) is the most popular multi-day canoe route in the park — eight connected lakes with portages between them, through a landscape of camps and forests that has drawn paddlers since the 19th century.
-The St. Regis Canoe Area in the northern Adirondacks — 18,000 acres of motorboat-free lakes, ponds, and streams — provides the purest wilderness paddling experience in the park, rewarding careful trip planning with genuine solitude.
-The Northern Forest Canoe Trail begins in Old Forge and extends 740 miles to Fort Kent, Maine, traversing the Adirondacks on its way east through Vermont, New Hampshire, and Maine.
+With 3,000 lakes and 30,000 miles of rivers and streams, the Adirondacks hold a paddling landscape found nowhere else in the eastern United States.
+The Fulton Chain of Lakes (16 miles, Old Forge to Raquette Lake) is the park’s busiest multi-day canoe route — eight connected lakes through camps and forests that have drawn paddlers since the 19th century.
+The St. Regis Canoe Area in the northern Adirondacks — 18,000 acres of motorboat-free lakes, ponds, and streams — delivers the purest wilderness paddling in the park and genuine solitude.
+The Northern Forest Canoe Trail begins in Old Forge and runs 740 miles to Fort Kent, Maine, crossing the Adirondacks on its way through Vermont, Quebec, and New Hampshire.

 What are the Catskill Mountains and what do they offer for outdoor recreation?

-The Catskill Mountains — west of the Hudson River, the range that inspired the Hudson River School of painting and provided the setting for Rip Van Winkle — offer 98 peaks above 3,500 feet and a 35-peak hiking challenge list.
-The Catskill 3500 Club (founded 1962) requires all 35 peaks, including four that must be climbed in winter.
-Slide Mountain (4,180 feet, the highest Catskill peak) is reached via the Wittenberg-Cornell-Slide traverse (5.5-mile round trip).
-The Devil’s Path — a 24-mile trail traversing seven major summits with 9,000 feet of cumulative elevation gain — is among the most demanding routes in the northeastern United States.
-The Catskill ski areas (Hunter Mountain, Windham Mountain, Belleayre Mountain) provide the most accessible skiing from New York City (2.5–3 hours), with heavy snowmaking infrastructure.
+The Catskill Mountains — west of the Hudson River, the range that inspired the Hudson River School of painting and set the scene for Rip Van Winkle — hold 35 peaks above 3,500 feet (98 above 3,000 feet) and a celebrated peak-bagging challenge.
+The Catskill 3500 Club (founded 1962) asks for 33 of them, four repeated in winter.
+Slide Mountain (4,180 feet, the highest Catskill) comes by way of the Wittenberg-Cornell-Slide traverse (5.5-mile round trip).
+The Devil’s Path — 24 miles across six major summits with roughly 9,000 feet of climbing — ranks among the hardest routes in the Northeast.
+The Catskill ski areas (Hunter Mountain, Windham Mountain, Belleayre Mountain) put lift-served snow within 2.5 to 3 hours of New York City, backed by heavy snowmaking.

 What do Niagara Falls and the Finger Lakes offer for outdoor visitors?

-Niagara Falls State Park — the oldest state park in the United States (established 1885) — provides the finest American-side access to the Horseshoe Falls, American Falls, and Bridal Veil Falls, collectively the most powerful waterfall in North America by flow rate.
-The Maid of the Mist boat tour and Cave of the Winds experience at the base of Bridal Veil Falls provide the closest approaches.
-The Finger Lakes region, 4–5 hours from New York City, offers Watkins Glen State Park (a 1.5-mile limestone gorge with 19 waterfalls, among New York’s most visited state parks), the Robert H. Treman State Park gorge trail, Taughannock Falls State Park (215-foot falls, taller than Niagara), and the wine and cycling culture of the Seneca and Cayuga Lake shores that makes the Finger Lakes the most complete outdoor-cultural destination in upstate New York.
+Niagara Falls State Park — the oldest state park in the United States, established 1885 — gives the finest American-side access to the Horseshoe Falls, American Falls, and Bridal Veil Falls, together the most powerful waterfall in North America by flow rate.
+The Maid of the Mist boat tour and the Cave of the Winds experience at the base of Bridal Veil Falls bring you closest.
+The Finger Lakes region, 4 to 5 hours from New York City, holds Watkins Glen State Park (a 1.5-mile limestone gorge with 19 waterfalls, among the state’s busiest parks), the Robert H. Treman State Park gorge trail, Taughannock Falls State Park (a 215-foot plunge, taller than Niagara), and the wine and cycling culture along the Seneca and Cayuga Lake shores that rounds out upstate New York’s outdoor-cultural appeal.

 What does Long Island’s outdoor environment offer?

-Long Island’s Atlantic coast provides some of the finest ocean barrier island beaches in the northeastern United States.
-Jones Beach State Park — New York’s most-visited state park — offers six miles of wide hard-packed ocean beach with extensive facilities.
-Fire Island National Seashore, a 26-mile car-free barrier island accessible only by ferry, contains the Fire Island Wilderness Area (the only federally designated wilderness in New York State), the Sunken Forest (a dense holly and sassafras forest growing behind the dune line in a microclimate protected from ocean salt spray), and multiple resort communities.
-Montauk Point, the easternmost tip of Long Island, provides Atlantic striped bass and bluefish surf fishing among the most productive in the northeastern United States, along with the Montauk lighthouse (New York State’s oldest).
+Long Island’s Atlantic shore carries some of the finest ocean barrier-island beaches in the northeastern United States.
+Jones Beach State Park draws roughly six million visitors a year, second only to Niagara Falls among New York’s busiest state parks, with six miles of wide hard-packed ocean beach and extensive facilities.
+Fire Island National Seashore, a 26-mile car-free barrier island reached only by ferry, holds the Otis Pike Fire Island High Dune Wilderness (the only federally designated wilderness in New York State), the Sunken Forest (a dense holly and sassafras grove sheltered behind the dune line from ocean salt spray), and several resort communities.
+Montauk Point, the easternmost tip of Long Island, offers striped bass and bluefish surf fishing among the most productive in the northeast, alongside the Montauk lighthouse, the oldest in New York State.

 Felipe Cota